Conflict Resolution

 - Resolve each individually

-- Use Accept All Notion or Accept All Obsidian to resolve everything in one click
+- Use Use Notion for all or Use Obsidian for all to resolve everything in one click

-Section titled “Conflict notes (safety net)”Enable Conflict Notes in Sync Configuration > Sync Behavior > Conflict Notes and N2O saves the discarded version as a file whenever a conflict is resolved:
+Section titled “Backup of the discarded version (safety net)”Turn on Keep a backup of the discarded version in Settings > Sync > Sync rules and N2O saves the losing version as a file whenever a conflict is resolved:

 Projects/├── My Project.md ← the kept version└── My Project.conflict-2026-03-15T14-30.md ← the discarded versionThe conflict note contains the full discarded content, plus frontmatter showing the conflict date, resolution strategy, and which version won.
 You can open it, copy what you need, then delete it.